nondescryptid/nondescryptid.github.io/content/posts/kin-yan-pink-oyster-grow-kit.md

 I've also crumbled up part of the kit to mix with coffee grounds and cardboard to see if it'll continue growing.

-# Was this cheaper than the same thing at the supermarket?
+# Was this cheaper than just buying the same thing at the supermarket?

+TL;DR: No.

 The kit cost me SGD14.40 (while it was on sale).
 I got about 330g of mushrooms from September to November.
 Pink oyster mushrooms from the same farm -- Kin Yan Agrotech -- costs SGD3.34 for 130g.
 For 330g of mushrooms, it would've cost me SGD8.47 to buy it from the supermarket.